mk4gtiguy/CS2-Case-Bot-V1.3/README.md

 3. Add each as a new persisted global variable

 ### Step 2: Create Actions
-1. Create a new Action for each command in the list above
+1. Create a new Action for each command
 2. Paste the corresponding C# code from [`V1.3-Complete-Code-Reference.md`](V1.3-Complete-Code-Reference.md)
 3. Set the trigger command (e.g., `!case`, `!inv`)